webix-hub/docs/data/api/refs/datastore.md

 {{api
 - api/datastore_add.md - adds an item to the store
 - api/datastore_addmark.md - allows setting custom flag for a data item.
-- api/link/datastore_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
+- api/link/datastore_attachevent.md - attaches the handler to an inner event of the component (allows behavior customizations)
 - api/link/datastore_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/datastore_callevent.md - calls an inner event
 - api/datastore_changeid.md - changes the id of a data item